morozgrafix/twig-pagination/readme.md

 behaviour you choose.

-It will not generate any HTML for you, but simply provide you with an array of page numbers to display as links and optionally where any chunks of omitted pages would be.
+It will not generate any HTML for you, but simply provide you with an array of page numbers to display as links and if necessary where any chunks of omitted pages are.

 For example: